 The Council's internal audit functions are provided by South West Audit Partnership (SWAP).
-This is a partnership with internal auditors of other Councils in Dorset.
+This is a group of Councils in the South West who have joined together to share skills in the delivery of internal audit services.

-The Dorset Waste Partnership (DWP) administered by Dorset County Council, became responsible for waste collection and street cleansing in April 2011.
-The Council still meets its own costs of approximately £1.8million per annum for these services.
+The Dorset Waste Partnership (DWP), administered by Dorset County Council, became responsible for waste collection and street cleansing in April 2011.
+The Council still meets its own costs of approximately $\pounds$ 1.8 million per annum for these services.
 As part of this process, assets (such as vehicles), owned by the Council, transferred to Dorset County Council.